Is there the ideal diet and training for each person?

 Of all the doubts, this is number one.

-Maybe a paleo diet is better, isn't it?
+Maybe a paleo diet is better, no?

 These are just a few of the many examples, but is there really a perfect plan?

-And if so, what plan is that?
+And if there is, what is this plan?

 Let's start by addressing the diet.